pjmeyer/devopsdemo/dockerjava/readme.md

 ## Exercise 1: Setting up the Environment - Azure

-You will start this lab by first creating **Azure Container Registry** -  a managed Docker registry service based on the open-source Docker Registry 2.0.to store and manage your private Docker container images
+You will start this lab by first creating **Azure Container Registry** -  a managed Docker registry service based on the open-source Docker Registry 2.0. to store and manage your private Docker container images

 1. Open the [**Azure Portal**](https://portal.azure.com) in a separate tab